Platinum-Saber/Infinite-Stack/SEM-3/ME1823-Fundamentals of Engineering Thermodynamics and Applications/Basic Concepts of Thermodynamics.md

 ### The System Concept

 >[!FAQ]- What is a `System`
->- It's a region of space enclosed by a distinguishable boundary
+>- It's a region of space enclosed by a distinguishable boundary (can be imaginary) and contains matter inside it.
->The system must be simple and comprehensive.
+>- The system must be simple and comprehensive.
+>
 >![[Pasted image 20240709161443.png]]

 >[!abstract]- Different Types of Systems